eastoid/mini-totpauthserver/README.md

 Uses Micronaut framework

 ---
+### Environment variables

+To change the location of the secrets save file, change `SECRETFOLDER` variable to the parent folder of the json.

+Example: `SECRETFOLDER=/etc/newfolder`

+To change the default port from 8082, change the `SERVERPORT` variable.

+---

 TOTP secrets are saved under unique IDs, which are also used as usernames.
 TOTP secrets are saved in a json file.